umangkumarchaudhary/umangkumarchaudhary/README.md

 <div align="center">
   <h2>🚀 About Me</h2>
-  <p>I enjoy building web applications and exploring new technologies.
-Let's create amazing things together!</p>
+  <p>I'm a full-stack developer who loves solving complex problems and building cool stuff!
+With a strong passion for web development and machine learning, I’m constantly exploring new tech and challenging myself with new projects.
+I’m also known for maintaining a LeetCode streak of 450+ days, so yeah, I code a *lot*! 💻</p>
 </div>

 <div align="center">
+  <h2>🔗 Let's Connect!</h2>
   <!-- Replace href with your links -->
   <a href="https://www.linkedin.com/in/umang-kumar-0546b71b5/" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/>